mflatt/zuo/README.md

 ------------

 Compile `zuo.c` with a C compiler.
 No additional are files needed, other than system and C-library headers.
-No compiler flags are needed, although niceties like `-o zuo` or `-O2` are a good idea.
+No compiler flags should be needed, although flags like `-o zuo` or `-O2` are a good idea.

 Running Zuo